andrewthederp/Disgames/docs/setups/basicbotsetup.md

     !!! warning
         Please do not leave `your bot prefix` or `your token here` in the code.
 Please replace it with your bot prefix and your token.

+    !!! tip inline end
+        Stockfish path is optional.
+If you want to input it.
+Please choose stockfish as stockfish_20011801_32bit.exe.
+You can rename it to that

+        Ignore only takes in a list of commands you want to ignore.
+E.g. ignore=[Chess] Where Chess is imported like Ignore only takes in a list of commands you want to ignore.
+E.g. `ignore=[Chess]` Where Chess is imported like

+        `from disgames.mixins.chess import Chess`

     ```python
     from discord.ext import commands
     from disgames import register_commands